Dyonisian/3rdRPG/README.md

 Enemy -
 -Modular/procedural enemy.
 Starts with a core block.
 The final "assembled" enemy varies in shape and size.
 Core block (EnemyPawn) spawns pieces and attaches them to its faces.
+If the core is destroyed, the whole robot goes down.

 - Modules (EnemyModule) -
 	- Holder (grey) - Spawns and attaches more modules